Deepfake trends and challenges — position statement

 Deepfakes have numerous positive applications in entertainment, education, medicine and other fields, particularly for modelling and predicting behaviour.
 However, the possibilities for abuse are growing exponentially as digital distribution platforms become more publicly accessible and the tools to create deepfakes become relatively cheap, user-friendly and mainstream.

-Deepfakes have the potential to cause significant harms.
-To date, they have been used to create fake news, false pornographic videos and malicious hoaxes, usually targeting well-known people such as politicians and celebrities.
+Deepfakes have the potential to cause significant damage.
+They have been used to create fake news, false pornographic videos and malicious hoaxes, usually targeting well-known people such as politicians and celebrities.
 Potentially, deepfakes can be used as a tool for identity theft, extortion, sexual exploitation, reputational damage, ridicule, intimidation and harassment.

-While no research has been published on the impacts of the harms caused by deepfakes, it is expected that these are similar to the impact victims of image-based abuse experience.
-At a personal level they are likely to include financial loss, damage to professional or social standing, fear, humiliation, shame, loss of self-esteem and reduced confidence.
+A person who is targeted may experience financial loss, damage to professional or social standing, fear, humiliation, shame, loss of self-esteem or reduced confidence.
 Reports of misrepresentation and deception could undermine trust in digital platforms and services, and increase general levels of fear and suspicion within society.

 As advances in deepfake technology gather pace, and apps and tools are emerging that allow the general public to produce credible deepfakes, concerns are growing about the potential for harm to both individuals and society.

 As noted in a blogpost by eSafety Commissioner Julie Inman Grant, Fighting the deepfakes arms race (October 2019), the development of innovations to help identify deepfakes is not yet keeping pace with the technology itself.
 More companies could be testing blockchain technology, digital watermarking, digital signatures and other tracking and tracing tools as deepfake detection solutions.